MichaelPalmer1/scoutr/README.md

 A simple way to put an API in front of a DynamoDB backend.

+A Golang implementation will be released shortly by [MichaelPalmer1](https://github.com/michaelpalmer1).

 ## Sample implementation

 An sample implementation of this project is provided in the [example](example) folder.